the-company-tcus/docs/docs/_usage/api.md

     <td><code>owner</code></td>
     <td><code>string</code></td>
     <td><b>Required</b></td>
     <td>The account owner of the repository.
-The name is not case sensitive.</td>
+The name is not case-sensitive.</td>
   </tr>
   <tr>
     <td><code>repo</code></td>
     <td><code>string</code></td>
     <td><b>Required</b></td>
     <td>The name of the repository.
-The name is not case sensitive.</td>
+The name is not case-sensitive.</td>
   </tr>
   <tr>
     <td><code>from</code></td>